DC Circuit Orders Release of Mueller Grand Jury Records

 While the majority said it had no reason to question whether the House Judiciary Committee requires access to the grand jury materials to carry out its constitutional duty, Rao said the House failed to show a “particularized need” for the materials as “preliminarily to” impeachment proceedings.

 The ruling comes one week after a different D.C.
-Circuit panel shut down an appeal by House Democrats for presidential advisers to testify.
+Circuit panel shut down the bid by House Democrats to enforce a subpoena of former White House counsel Don McGahn.

+In the subpoena case — similarly decided by a 2-1 panel featuring Griffith and Rogers — the majority did not resolve the Justice Department’s assertion that presidential advisers enjoy absolute immunity.
+Rogers authored a scathing dissent to Griffith’s lead opinion.

+The House is now seeking a rehearing of the McGahn case in front of the full court.

 This story is developing…